The Whale Wins

 Restaurant in Seattle, Washington, U.S.

-The Whale Wins (rebranded The Whale Wins Cafe and Larder in 2020) is a restaurant by Renee Erickson in Seattle's Fremont-Wallingford area, in the U.S. state of Washington.
-It is slated to close permanently in late October 2025.
+The Whale Wins (rebranded The Whale Wins Cafe and Larder in 2020) was a restaurant by Renee Erickson in Seattle's Fremont-Wallingford area, in the U.S. state of Washington.
+It closed permanently in late October 2025.

 Description

-The Whale Wins is a restaurant in the Fremont Collective building in Seattle's Fremont-Wallingford area.
+The Whale Wins is a restaurant in a building in Seattle's Fremont-Wallingford area.
 The vegetable-focused American and French menu has also included roast chicken, trout, rabbit terrine, sardines on toast, and butter-roasted zucchini bread.

 History

 Erickson opened The Whale Wins with partners Chad Dale and Jeremy Price in 2012.
 The restaurant's interior was designed by Heliotrope Architects.
 The business has shared a space with Joule.
 Erickson eliminated tips in 2015 and removed chinook salmon from her restaurants' menus in 2018.
 Like many restaurants, The Whale Wins closed temporarily in March 2020 upon the arrival of the COVID-19 pandemic.
 The Whale Wins became The Whale Wins Cafe and Larder, described by Eater Seattle as "a hybrid cafe and retail shop with counter service only".